DavidmSalm/DavidmSalm.github.io/pages/excel/Formulas/cube-formulas.md

 ## Cube Formula - What is Cube Formula?
 Examples

 The cube formula helps us to find the surface area, diagonals, and volume of a cube.
 The cube of a number directly reflects the volume of a cube having an edge length equal to the given number.
 A cube is a 3-D solid object with six square faces whose all the sides are of the same length.
-Let us learn about the cube formula with a few solved examples in the end.
+Let us learn about the cube formula with a few solved examples in the end. these are not what cubeformulas for excel are.

 ## What Is the Cube Formula?
 The cube is one of the five platonic solids and is also known as a regular hexahedron.